-III.
-BASELINE MEDICAID DATA ADJUSTMENTS
+DATA ADJUSTMENTS

-The CY 2018 Opt-In capitation rates were developed from the projected benefit expenses underlying the Opt-Out capitation rates (baseline Medicaid data).
+The CY 2019 Opt-In capitation rates were developed from the projected benefit expenses underlying the Opt-Out capitation rates (baseline Medicaid data).
 The baseline Medicaid data was adjusted for the following factors:

 - Selection adjustments

 - Application of non-benefit expenses

-- Application of 4% joint savings as required under demonstration year 4
+- Application of 4% joint savings as required under demonstration year 5

-Selection.
+Selection

 The baseline Medicaid data was adjusted using selection factors to reflect the estimated health status and corresponding utilization of the Opt-In population relative to the Opt-Out population.
-Selection adjustments were not updated from the Original certification.
+The selection factors are consistent with those used in the Original certification